renebohne/renebohne.github.io/_posts/2016-03-02-breakfastmachine.markdown

 author:     "René"
 ---

 At the moment, Simone Giertz is my favorite maker on YouTube!
-She has many great projects, but my favorite one is the breakfast machine:
+She has many great projects, but the best one is her breakfast machine:
 <div class="videoWrapper">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/E2evC2xTNWg" frameborder="0" allowfullscreen></iframe>
 </div>